mobgen/halo-documentation/docs/cms/applications/cms_applications_operations.md

 ### Configure fcm

 To enable notifications in your application you need firstly to create a firebase project.
-Please refer to the [notifications section]() to get more details.
+Please refer to the [notifications section](../notifications/cms_notifications_overview) to get more details.
 Once you have this project then:

 - Open the top left menu and select 'Apps' using a user with 'Manage apps' permission.
 - Select the application you want to configure the notifications for.
 - In the '*General*' section add the legacy firebase token in the FCM key field.
-- In the top action bar click on the '<span class="fa fa-floppy-o"/> *Save*' button.
+- In the top action bar click on the '<span class="fa fa-floppy-o"></span> *Save*' button.

 ### Configure security for social login